-During the 2019 financial year, the majority shareholder provided a discretionary bonus to KMP of \$172,500 (2018: \$115,000).
+During the 2020 financial year, the majority shareholder did not provide any discretionary bonuses to KMP (2019: the majority shareholder provided a discretionary bonus to KMP of \$172,500).

 During the 2019 financial year, a \$55m Multi-Option Facility (MOF) expiring 31 March 2022 was made available to the Group by the senior lender guaranteed by the Group's majority shareholder.
 This was an extension and variation of the MOF which was previously made available to the Group in the 2018 financial year (previously a \$70m facility expiring 29 March 2020 which was guaranteed by the Group's majority shareholder).
-No guarantee fee has been charged to Devine in 2019 (2018: \$nil).
+No guarantee fee has been charged to Devine in 2020 (2019: \$nil).